Who Made Yellow Roses Yellow?: Plot

 As the story begins, Fred Platt, the focal character, is about to place a telephone call to a college friend he hasn't seen in years.
 Platt, as the opening sentence indicates, comes from "old money"—is three generations removed from its accumulation.
-He wants to acquire a job without the contaminating hand of his father's connections:
+He wants to acquire a job without the contaminating hand of his father's connections.

-Accordingly, he calls his old friend Clayton Thomas Clayton, a man of merely petty-bourgeois heritage, who has achieved genuine prosperity: He has risen to executive status in the advertising wing of an immense chemical company.
+Accordingly, he calls his old friend Thomas Clayton, a man of merely petty-bourgeois heritage, who has achieved genuine prosperity: He has risen to executive status in the advertising wing of an immense chemical company.
 Platt feels that Clayton owes him a favor because while at university he had facilitated his membership in an elite campus journal, the Quaff.
 The staff had disparaged the socially inept Clayton, but were compelled to acknowledge his talent as a cartoonist.
 The drama in the story consists of Fred's horror at Clayton's gauche, new-money ways, a horror that he with some effort suppresses in the interest of asking Clayton for a position with the firm: Platt's sense of entitlement sharpens his expectations of success.

 Though recognizing his former school-mate's cosmopolitan sophistication, Clayton's business acumen and hard-headed self-interest insulate him from Fred's overtures.
 Platt departs empty-handed, but leaves Clayton with a parting-shot in school-book French to demonstrate his social superiority.